pSnehanshu/snehanshu-blog/_posts/2019-06-23-my-journey-as-a-developer-so-far.md

 > Hello world!
 Greetings.
 First of all, let me introduce myself to you.
 > I am Snehanshu Phukon.
 I am a software developer based in India.
-> My work mostly consists of web applications built in Node.js, Python and PHP.
+> My work mostly consists of web applications built in Node.js, Python, and PHP.
-> I also take keen interest in devOps.
+> I also take a keen interest in DevOps.
 I love how extensive AWS is,
 > how simple Digital Ocean is and how innovative ZEIT Now is.
 > Currently I am doing freelance work as well as pursuing my graduation.
-> If you think I can help you in anyway, please don’t hesitate to let me know.
+> If you think I can help you in any way, please don’t hesitate to let me know.
 > You can reach me via my email id [{{ site.email }}](mailto:{{ site.email }})

 My journey as a developer started when I somehow stumbled upon the following video